abitofalchemy/Frienso/FriensoAlpha/README.md

 Version History
 ---------------

-ver 1.5 build 25    - Fixed minor issues with the Profile & CoreCircle views; redoing the way the user
+* ver 1.5 build XX  - Moved bubbles back to the mapView

-                    logs in or registers!
+* ver 1.5 build 25  - Fixed minor issues with the Profile & CoreCircle views; redoing the way the user logs in or registers!
                     - Fixed bugs related to the hidding of the bootom tool-bar
                     - Redesigned the way the login comes up and the way views go from welcome to the